ktoso/rx-wiki/Subject.md

 # AsyncSubject
 <a href="http://netflix.github.io/RxJava/javadoc/rx/subjects/AsyncSubject.html">`AsyncSubject`</a> emits the last value (and only the last value) emitted by the source Observable, and only after that source Observable completes.
 (If the source Observable does not emit any values, the `AsyncSubject` also completes without emitting any values.)
 [[images/rx-operators/S.AsyncSubject.png]]
-It will also emit this same final value to any subsequent observers.
+It will also emit this same final value to any subsequent Subscribers.
 However, if the source Observable terminates with an error, the `AsyncSubject` will not emit any items, but will simply pass along the error notification from the source Observable.
 [[images/rx-operators/S.AsyncSubject.e.png]]

 #### see also: